TinoSalgado09/MetrobusAPI/README.md

 ### Interpretation of relationship between entities
-Considering the problem statement and the data set, I was able to identify that a vehicle can have one or many locations.
-Likewise, a location is associated with only one city, but a city can have many locations.
+Considering the problem statement and the data set, I was able to identify that a vehicle can have one or many ubications.
+Likewise, a ubication is associated with only one city, but a city can have many ubications.

 <div align="center" id="container">